-The Ethernet Redundancy function allows the user to implement several NPort 6000 units into a ring topology to provide a backup data transmission route in the event that a cable is inadvertently disconnected or damaged.
-This is a particularly important feature for industrial applications, since it could take several minutes to troubleshoot, such as locating the disconnected or severed cable.
-Several minutes of downtime could cause a big loss in production and revenue.
+The Ethernet Redundancy function allows the user to implement several NPort 6000 units into a ring topology to provide a backup data transmission route if a cable is inadvertently disconnected or damaged.
+This is an important feature for industrial applications, since it could take several minutes to troubleshoot, such as locating the disconnected or severed cable.
+Several minutes of downtime could cause an enormous loss in production and revenue.
 The NPort 6000 supports three different protocols for this Ethernet redundancy function-Rapid Spanning Tree Protocol (IEEE-802.1w), Turbo Ring, and Turbo Ring 2.